 If a client called you up to ask to have ten of their kitten’s toes amputated because it is going to be kept strictly indoors and is scratching their furniture, would you do it?

 What if the owner of the puppy told you that unless you did they would have it put to sleep?
 Would you remove the teeth?

 The answers to these questions will help me to understand your philosophy when it comes to the care of all your patients and whether or not you are the right veterinarian for the care of my cats.

 I recently found out that you perform the cruel and inhumane procedure of declawing and I am deeply saddened and disappointed.
 I don’t understand how or why you would do this to cats when you clearly took an oath and gave your word to help and heal animals and said you would use your “scientific knowledge and skills for the benefit of society through the protection of animal health and welfare, the prevention and relief of animal suffering.”

 So many veterinarians now are finally having the heart to do the right thing and are no longer declawing anymore and their practices are thriving more than ever.
 Especially since many pet owners like me are looking for humane vets to take their business to.
 Some vets are even joining the PawProject.org and helping to repair the paws of declawed cats in need.

 The PawProject.org, CitytheKitty.com and declaw.com sites have a long list of no-declaw vets.
 It would be wonderful if you would stop declawing and add your name to the list too.

 I strongly urge you to educate yourself more on the real impact this procedure has on cats.
 I guarantee it will change the way you see your role in declawing forever.
 When your practice does commit to helping and healing cats and preventing and relieving their suffering I will gladly return as a client.
-Until then, I will entrust the care of my cats to a more humane and caring practice.
+Until then, I will entrust the care of my cats to a more humane, ethical, and caring practice.